 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Syrah, or Shiraz as it’s also commonly called, is a wine quickly growing in popularity around the world for its flavor and age-ability.
 Storing this type of wine is a lot easier than you may be thinking.
-There are some basics you need to follow in order to have the best tasting first sips of Syrah that will really open your eyes.
+There are some basics you need to follow in order to have the best-tasting first sips of Syrah that will really open your eyes.

 Syrah is best stored at a consistent 55° F, in 70% humidity, away from direct sunlight, lying flat with labels facing up.
-While most Syrahs are best stored in less than 5 years, many age-worthy wines should be stored for 6-13 years or more.
+While most Syrahs are best stored for less than 5 years, many age-worthy wines should be stored for 6-13 years or more.

 Syrah, or Shiraz in Australia, is something of a bridesmaid in the world of wine grapes.
 It’s underrated and underappreciated, but Syrah can be just as beautiful and powerful as the well-adorned Cabernet Sauvignon.
 In terms of age-ability, the best Syrahs in the world can continue to evolve and blossom over a lifetime, if stored correctly.